 “At the start of this year, Mahima Kaul decided to step down from her role as Twitter Public Policy Director for India and South Asia to take a well-deserved break.
 It’s a loss for all of us at Twitter, but after more than five years in the role we respect her desire to focus on the most important people and relationships in her personal life, Twitter Vice President Public Policy Monique Meche said.

 Meche added that Kaul will continue in her role till the end of March and will support the transition.

 In an emailed response, a Twitter spokesperson said the company reviews every report it receives from the government as expeditiously as possible.

 It will take appropriate action regarding such reports while making sure we hold firm to our fundamental values and commitment to protecting the public conversation.
-An update is shared through our established channels of communication with the Government, the spokesperson said.
+The spokesperson said that an update is shared through our established communication channels with the government.

 The spokesperson emphasised that the company strongly believes that the open and free exchange of information has a positive global impact, and that the tweets must continue to flow.